 What do you do to relax?

 Take a walk.
-You’ll find me in the Public Gardens on most breaks from the Symphony office.
+You’ll find me on Citadel Hill on most breaks from the Symphony office.

 What’s on your iPod (what are you listening to right now)?